Grading every Premier League team's 2024/25 season

 It took Wolves 11 games to get their first Premier League win of the season, which has set the tone for a campaign they'll be glad to see the back of.
 They've been on a steady decline for the past three or four years, with their league position dropping lower and lower, so Wolves will certainly need to buck that trend if they're to avoid relegation next season.

-This season, neither Gary O'Neil (sacked in December) or Vitor Pereira have managed to get too much out of their players, with Wolves stranded in the bottom half, but a recent upturn in form will bring more optimism for next season.
+This season, neither Gary O'Neil (sacked in December) or Vitor Pereira had managed to get too much out of their players, with Wolves stranded in the bottom half, but an excellent run of form throughout April will bring more optimism for next season.

 Molineux Stadium, Wolverhampton Wanderers FC